 You can read so many articles online, but they all say different things.
 And, very confusing because there is no answer to the mystery of the magical world of music.

-The way in which music is recorded is very simple.
-A microphone placed in front of the performer.
+How the music recorded is very simple.
 This analogue sound is picked up by the microphone, which feeds the signal to a storage device, usually a magnetic tape machine.
-This information can be transferred to either to a Vinyl cutting machine or CD recording machine.
+This information received, transferred to either to a Vinyl cutting machine or CD recording machine.

-Technology has changed to such an extent, even very good recording can be done at a fraction of the cost.
+Technology has changed to such an extent; even perfect recording done at a fraction of the cost.
 It does not matter because a true Audiophile still loves the smell and feel of the real thing.
 Just as, we all do.
 And, if the music is the food of love, please play on!

 If you enjoyed ‘Who is a specialist?’, please share it with friends – thank you.